I helped teach statistics for four semesters at the university level.

 At this point, you may find yourself asking, why do we need three measures of central tendency?
 Can't we just choose one?
 This is an excellent question!
 However, we do indeed need all three measures because the measure(s) we are able to use depends on the nature of the data being analyzed.
 Specifically, the decision whether to find the mean, median, or mode (or some combination of the three) depends on how the specific variable we are examining is measured.

 A variable is a characteristic or numerical quantity that can take on different values, meaning it is a piece of information that can vary.
 This may seem somewhat obscure.
 Let's look at a few examples for clarification.

 Examples of Variables

-- Gender - Gender is a variable because can take on more than one value (male or female).
+- Gender: Gender is a variable because it can take on more than one value (male or female).

 While "Age," "Highest Degree Obtained," and "Gender" are examples of variables, the specific numerical quantities or categories assigned to each variable are called values.
 Hence, age is variable, while male and female are values.